 - Development of species discrimination techniques using DNA

 - Long-term ecosystem monitoring (lakes, genetically modified plants, etc.)

 Database / Tool

-Database providing water quality and aquatic organisms data of Lake Kasumigaura, which has been monitored for nearly 40 years since the establishment of NIES.
+- Lake Kasumigaura Database This database provides water quality and aquatic organism data of Lake Kasumigaura, which has been monitored for more than 40 years since the establishment of NIES.